sourcegraph/srclib/docs/sources/plugins/creatingaplugin.md

 ## Analyze a Project

-You can explicitly build a project by running `src do-all` at the top-level directory of a repository. `src do-all` equivalent to running `src config` and then `src make`. `src do-all` will return `0` for it's error code if it completes correctly.
+You can explicitly build a project by running `src do-all` at the top-level directory of a repository. `src do-all` is equivalent to running `src config` and then `src make`. `src do-all` will return `0` for it's error code if it completes correctly.

 Analysis happens automatically when you call an API command on `src` if no builds exist for the vcs version (where a version is a commit id or HEAD) that is currently checked out.

 ## Show Type Information